k-nic/Leech_lifting/README.md

 If you use these files, please cite the accompanying paper:

     Rustem Takhanov and Stanislav Yun,
-    "New lower bounds for kissing numbers in dimensions 25–29 and 31", 2026.
+    "New lower bounds for kissing numbers in dimensions 25-29 and 31", 2026.

-Please also cite the original PackingStar work for the starting Leech-lifting configurations, as referenced in the paper.
+Please also cite the previous records in dimensions 25-31, as referenced in the paper.